 Bathed in Glory

-Just like a brine you would soak your Thanksgiving turkey, washed rind cheese is rubbed down with a salty brine.
+Just like the brine you soak your Thanksgiving turkey in, washed rind cheese is rubbed down with a salty brine.
 Wine, beer, or other spirits are commonly added to the brine, depending on the region.
 Belgian Trappist Monks use Belgian ale, while French cheesemakers bathe the famous Époisses in Burgundy wine.
 Washed rind cheese is washed a couple times a week, which helps break down the curd from the outside, influencing the texture, aroma and flavor of the entire cheese.
 Many washed rinds are so gooey, they are put in little wooden crates to prevent from spilling out.

-The tradition of washed rind cheese originated from 16th century French monks, who milked cows and made liquor as part of their duties.
+The tradition of washed rind cheese originated from 16th-century French monks, who milked cows and made liquor as part of their duties.
 When they discovered washing young cheese in extra wine imparted an unrivaled funk, Époisses was born.
-Not only did the brine prevent the rind from cracking and retain moisture, but gave the cheese a meaty flavor, something the monks missed while fasting.
+Not only did the brine prevent the rind from cracking and retain moisture, but it gave the cheese a meaty flavor, something the monks missed while fasting.

 What to buy?